wispborne/timber_blog/README.md

 When you want to get fancy, and where Timber gets cool, is when you start making your own Trees (Trees?
 Timber?
 Logging? this is humor at it's finest).

 #### Getting fancy
-Do you leave your Log.v and Log.d calls in your app when you release it because you can't be bothered check for the build type whenever you write a log statement?
+Do you leave your Log.v and Log.d calls in your app when you release it because you can't be bothered to check for the build type whenever you write a log statement?
 I understand, but you're still a bad person.

 Enter Timber.
 Check this out:
 ```java